tarekammari/HODHOD/README.md

 - Various GUI components are likely styled using elements imported from `hodhod_style`, potentially affecting elements like buttons and labels.

 ### Networking and Threading
 - The application implies the use of networking functionalities, considering the import of `socket` and `threading`.
-It might operate on client-server communication principles, as suggested by defined `CLIENT_HOST` and `SERVER_PORT` variables.
+It operate on client-server communication principles, as suggested by defined `CLIENT_HOST` and `SERVER_PORT` variables.

-### Encryption
-- The script seems to implement cryptographic operations by importing `Fernet` from the `cryptography` package, potentially securing data transmission across the network.

 ## Requirements
 - **Python:** Ensure that Python is installed on your system.
+- **Socket:** It is used to process and manage all communication and data transfer operations
 - **PySide2:** Utilized for GUI creation.
 - **Cryptography:** Employed for potential encryption and decryption functionalities.
 - **Additional Libraries:** Ensure additional standard and custom Python libraries/modules are available.